 Add Clicking on this button will add a line to the table in the form of a drop-down list that allows selecting one of the directories defined on the firewall.
 This button is grayed out when all of the firewall's directories are selected.
 Delete Select the key to be removed from the list and click on Delete .
-This button makes it possible to move the selected directory up the list to raise its priority when the firewall queries the list of directories.
-Move up
+Move up This button makes it possible to move the selected directory up the list to raise its priority when the firewall queries the list of directories.

-Move down This button makes it possible to move the selected directory up the list to lower its priority when the firewall queries the list of directories. when the mewall quelies the list of allectones.
+Move down This button makes it possible to move the selected directory up the list to lower its priority when the firewall queries the list of directories.